-Complaint reporting procedures shall be disseminated by the Seminole County Sheriff's Office within facilities under its jurisdiction (in English and other languages as appropriate) in order to ensure that all individuals are aware of the availability of such procedures.
+Complaint reporting procedures shall be disseminated by the Sweetwater County Sheriff's Office within facilities under its jurisdiction (in English and other languages as appropriate) in order to ensure that all individuals are aware of the availability of such procedures.
 Such material must include up-to-date contact information necessary to file the complaint.

-Complaints will be accepted from any source (e.g., ICE, Seminole County Sheriff's Office, participating SCSO personnel, inmates, and the public).
+Complaints will be accepted from any source (e.g., ICE, SCSO, participating SCSO personnel, inmates, and the public).